Vivian Smith, PhD

 Her experience as a National Institute of Health/National Institute on Drug Abuse postdoctoral fellow, fostered her passion for collaborative and interdisciplinary research, while grounding her in both quantitative and qualitative methods.

 Her passion for understanding women’s criminality, has led Smith to publish on issues related to the war on drugs against women.
-Smith has sought research projects involving females with substance abuse diagnoses and histories of sexual and physical abuse.
+Smith has also been involved with research projects involving females with substance abuse diagnoses and histories of sexual and physical abuse.

 She was part of a multiphase women and reentry project, where she collected and analyzed archival data from a women’s prison.
 She also created and facilitated a reentry survey instrument for women soon to be released from prison and halfway houses.